 In the past, the main downfall of composites was their lack of natural beauty.

-Homeowners once complained that composite boards lost the look and feel of wood, appearing more like plastic.
+Homeowners complained that composite boards lost the look and the overall warmth of the natural grains found in wood, appearing more like hard plastic.

-To address this concern, manufacturers have developed ways to create composites that mimic the natural grain found in wood deck boards.
+To address this concern, manufacturers have developed ways to create composites that mimic that natural grain found in wood deck boards.

-Available in a variety of colors, composite boards are now made to match or even exceed the beauty of traditional wood boards and maintain their color much longer.
+Available in a variety of colors, composite boards are now made to match or even exceed the beauty of traditional wood boards and they are designed to maintain their color much longer.